bopopescu/project-management/README.md

 --------
 **OVERVIEW**

 We used a Model–view–controller (MVC) architecture.
-The structure of every object ( student, manager, university admin etc. ) is defined in /spending_tool/models.py. /spending_tool/views.py controls the views and the requests of the users and in /spending_tool/templates/spending_tool/ you will find all the templates used.
+The structure of every object is defined in /spending_tool/models.py. /spending_tool/views.py controls the views and the requests of the users and in /spending_tool/templates/spending_tool/ you will find all the templates used.
 For help understanding the template tags used in Django visit http://jinja.pocoo.org/docs/templates/.

 In the folder project_management you will find settings.py; spending_tool is the actual Django app.